ash-iiiiish/30-Machine-Learning-Projects/README.md

 # 🚀 30 Machine Learning Projects – From Beginner to Advanced

 A curated collection of **30 end-to-end Machine Learning projects** covering **Regression, Classification, Clustering, NLP, Time Series, and Ensemble methods**.
-Each project is well-structured and ideal for **learning, practice, interviews, and portfolio building**.

 ---